cardano-foundation/CIPs/CIP-0072/README.md

 *`rootHash`*: The hash of the entire offchain metadata tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the `rootHash` property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.

-To avoid ambiguities, the hash is calculated by taking the entire metadata tree object and it MUST be serialised according to RFC 8785 (https://www.rfc-editor.org/rfc/rfc8785) compatible json format.
+To avoid ambiguities, the hash is calculated by taking the entire metadata tree object and it MUST be serialised according to RFC 8785 (https://www.rfc-editor.org/rfc/rfc8785) compatible JSON format.
 Once serialised resulting JSON MUST be hashed using blake2b-256 hashing algorithm.
 The result, a hash is then encoded as a hex string.

 *`metadata`*: An array of links to the dApp's metadata.
 The metadata is a JSON compatible RFC 8785 object that contains the dApp's metadata.